 1 John 1 can be useful to help us talk to offenders and understand a grace journey.
-These verses hold out a great promise to an offender-a promise of complete cleansing from all unrighteousness-but first there are some conditions.
+(Verses 5-10 were read.)
+These verses hold out a great promise to an offender - a promise of complete cleansing from all unrighteousness - but first come some conditions.
 These verses include a call to an offender to leave behind darkness and their practice of keeping things hidden, even from themselves.
-A very rough paraphrase says, "Stop conning yourself and pretending you haven't sinned.
-Instead, be prepared to live with the light on all the time".
-This passage uses words that do not suggest coming for a guick wash and then dashing back to the dark again but refer to choosing a way of living every day, of living in the light, walking in the light, learning to live with the light on all the time, learning to live each day utterly open to God.
-The passage makes it very clear this walking in the light is not about being sinless now.
-In fact, an alcoholic may not learn to live in the light until he has hit rock-bottom, standing up in regular AA meetings, admitting, "I am an alcoholic and I can't manage this on my own.
+A very rough paraphrase says, 'Stop conning yourself and pretending you haven't sinned, and instead be prepared to live with the light on all the time.'
+This passage uses words that do not suggest coming for a quick wash and then dashing back to the dark again - but refer to choosing a way of living every day - of living in the light - walking in the light - learning to live with the light on all the time - learning to live each day utterly open to God.
+The passage makes it very clear this 'walking in the light' is not about 'being sinless now'.
+In fact, an alcoholic may not learn to 'live in the light' until he has hit rock-bottom, standing up in regular AA meetings, admitting, 'I am an alcoholic and I can't manage this on my own.
 I have hurt people very badly.
-I am stuck and so need my Higher Power."
+I am stuck and so need my Higher Power.'

-Living in the light is about being willing to see things clearly (dropping our blindfolds and excuses) and thus also involves being willing to be seen.
-This passage talks about confessing, (which after all involves facing things out in full light) but it then adds the obvious point of needing to stay out in that light.
-Most offenders are not willing to go on this journey to dismantle their blindfolds and learn to live in the light.
-Some are.
-They can need assistance to slowly make that journey, step by painful step.
+'Living in the light is about being willing to see things 'clearly' (dropping our blindfolds and excuses) and thus also involves being willing to be seen.
+This passage talks about confessing, (which after all involves facing things out in full light) - but it then adds the obvious point of needing to stay out in that light.
+Most offenders are not willing to go on this journey to dismantle their blindfolds and learn to live in the light - but some are.
+These can need assistance to slowly make that journey, step by painful step.
 That journey is seldom accomplished in one rush of tears.
-It often takes time and a willingness to face, bit by bit, what they may have been unable or unwilling to face before.
-We might call this process "learning to walk in the light".
+In these situations, it often takes time and a willingness, bit by bit, to face what they may have been unable or unwilling to face before.
+We might call this process 'learning to walk in the light'.

-You can see that walking with any offender on this journey is not for the naïve, or impatient or fainthearted.
+'You can see that walking with any offender on this journey is not for the naïve, or impatient or fainthearted.
 If it is on your heart to help this man or visit him, please only do it as part of a parish effort under the leadership of the clergy.
 Do not just go off on your own path.
 By first learning together about possible pitfalls, and combining our different contributions, we will be more help.

-We plan to have another meeting in a few weeks to keep you informed, to support each other, to grieve the darkness and also give thanks for the light that the darkness has not overcome.
+We plan to have another meeting in a few weeks to keep you informed - to support each other - to grieve the darkness - and also give thanks for the light that the darkness has not overcome.'

-As there was so much to take in, this talk was read a second time.
+The above talk was read a second time as there was much to take in.
 Then there were questions and prayers for all parties and for all victims of abuse.
 A second quite different supportive intervention was held some weeks later.